Dog who survived Hurricane Katrina gets adopted

-Houdini had the same attitude toward other dogs as he did with people in the: He could take them or leave them, and mostly he’d leave them.
+Houdini had the same attitude toward other dogs as he did with people.
+He could take them or leave them, and mostly he’d leave them.
 But as he aged, he began to accept their friendship, too.
 Paul says that after some years had passed, Houdini began taking shy dogs under his wing and became a role model for them.
 “He had the ultimate confidence, so they looked up to him.
 He’d help them do things, like go for walks on the Dogtown trails.
 They began to enjoy what he enjoyed.
 Shy dogs blossomed with him, and many of those who lived with him got adopted in part because he helped them.”

 Adopting a senior dog

 Though Houdini’s confidence has only gotten better with age, his body hasn’t fared quite so well.
 Old injuries from his storm days began to bother him as arthritis set in, so he received regular laser and chiropractic treatments at the Sanctuary.
 He also had digestive problems, which required him to eat a bland diet.